Coronavirus Update:What patients and families need to know

 - Any diagnostic testing that will be done

 - Potential surgery dates with various specialists

-Children must be accompanied by a parent or legal guardian when coming for their evaluation at the Division of Colorectal and Pelvic Reconstructive Surgery.
+Children must be accompanied by a parent or legal guardian when coming for their evaluation at the Division of Colorectal & Pelvic Reconstruction.

 - Please bring your child's insurance card and information.
 Co-pays will be collected at this time if required.

 - Please bring a list of current medications and any diagnostic tests or medical records.

 - Plan to arrive 15 minutes prior to each of your child's scheduled appointments to allow for parking and registration.
 Check your itinerary to see your child's schedule of appointments.